OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

 This is always done inside the :code:`setup` method.
 In this example, not all the outputs depend on all the inputs, and you'll see that if you look at the derivative declarations.
 Any partial that is not declared is assumed to be zero.
-You may declare all the partials in just one line as follows (see the :ref:`feature doc on specifying partials <feature_specify_partials>` for more details):
+You may declare all the partials in just one line as follows (see the documentation on :ref:`specifying partials <feature_specify_partials>` for more details):

 .. code::